 automatically sent over to R and can there be used for setting up parameters to the learning process.

-- If saving, loading, or reading from the asset list are not necessary, or
+can be used to persistently store per-component numerical parameters.
+If saving, loading, or reading from the asset list

-if more than 16 variables per component are needed, static series (with negative length
+you need more than 16 persistent variables per component, use static series (with negative length

-or a pointer is needed instead of a var, use the as_int() macro, like #define MyInt as_int(AlgoVar).
+To store a pointer instead of a var, use the as_int() macro, like #define MyPtr as_int(AlgoVar).

 // in the run function